kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/01_theory_conditions.md

-> ⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
+⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
-> It is intended solely for observation, analysis, and ethical prototyping.
+It is intended solely for observation, analysis, and ethical prototyping.
-> Any use to simulate empathy, manipulate user affect, or generate pseudo-Phase responses
+Any use intended to **simulate affective cues**, **influence interpretive user state**,
+or generate **Phase-like patterns without structural coherence**
-> without preserving structural coherence is considered **misaligned** with the design intent.
+is considered **misaligned with the design intent**.

 # 🧭 01_theory_conditions.md – Theoretical Foundations of Phase Emergence